anggafajarsidik/OFFsol/README.md

 ## Disclaimer

-This script is provided as-is, without any guarantees or warranties.
-Use it at your own risk.
-Ensure you understand the implications of running the script, especially when using real funds.
-The author is not responsible for any loss of funds or other damages incurred through the use of this script.
+This script is provided "as-is" for educational purposes only.
+The author and contributors are not responsible for any damages, losses, or legal issues arising from the use of this script.
+Users must ensure compliance with local laws and regulations regarding cryptocurrency transactions and blockchain technology.

+Use at your own risk.